Cysticercosis: Pigs

-The intervention strategies to eradicate cysticercosis includes surveillance of pigs in foci of transmission and massive chemotherapy treatment of humans.
-In reality, control of T. solium by a single intervention, for instance, by treating only human population will not work because the existing infected pigs can still carry on the cycle.
+The intervention strategies to eradicate cysticercosis include surveillance of pigs in foci of transmission and massive chemotherapy treatment of humans.
+In reality, control of T. solium by a single intervention, for instance, by treating only the human population will not work because the existing infected pigs can still carry on the cycle.
 The proposed strategy for eradication is to do multilateral intervention by treating both human and porcine populations.
-It is feasible because treating pigs with oxfendazole has been shown to be effective and once treated, pigs are protected from further infections for at least 3 months.
+It is feasible because treating pigs with oxfendazole is effective and once treated, pigs are protected from further infections for at least 3 months.

 Limitations

 Even with the concurrent treatment of humans and pigs, complete elimination is hard to achieve.
-In one study conducted in 12 villages in Peru, both humans and pigs were treated with praziquantel and oxfendazole, with the coverage of more than 75% in humans and 90% in pigs The result shows a decrease in prevalence and incidence in the intervention area; however the effect did not eliminate T. solium.
+In one study conducted in 12 villages in Peru, both humans and pigs were treated with praziquantel and oxfendazole, with a coverage of more than 75% in humans and 90% in pigs The result shows a decrease in prevalence and incidence in the intervention area; however, the effect did not eliminate T. solium.
 The possible reason includes the incomplete coverage and re-infection.
 Even though T. solium could be eliminated through mass treatment of human and porcine population, it is not sustainable.
 Moreover, both tapeworm carriers of humans and pigs tend to spread the disease from endemic to non-endemic areas resulting in periodic outbreaks of cysticercosis or outbreaks in new areas.

 Vaccines

-Given the fact that pigs are part of a life cycle, vaccination of pigs is another feasible intervention to eliminate cysticercosis.
-Research studies have been focusing on vaccine against cestode parasites, since many immune cell types are found to be capable of destroying cysticercus.
+Given that pigs are part of a life cycle, vaccinating pigs is another feasible intervention to eliminate cysticercosis.
+Research studies have been focusing on vaccines against cestode parasites since many immune cell types are found to be capable of destroying cysticercus.
 Many vaccine candidates are extracted from antigens of different cestodes such as Taenia solium, T. crassiceps, T. saginata, T. ovis and target oncospheres and/or cysticerci.
-In 1983, Molinari et al. reported the first vaccine candidate against porcine cysticercosis using antigen from cysticercus cellulosae drawn out from naturally infected.
+In 1983, Molinari et al. reported the first vaccine candidate against porcine cysticercosis using antigen from cysticercus cellulosae drawn out from naturally infected animals.
 Recently, vaccines extracted from genetically engineered 45W-4B antigens have been successfully tested to pigs in an experimental condition.
 This type of vaccine can protect against cysticercosis in both Chinese and Mexican type of T. solium.
-However, it has not been tested in endemic field conditions, which is important because the realistic condition in the field differ greatly from experimental condition, and this can result in a great difference in the chances of infection and immune reaction.
+However, it has not been tested in endemic field conditions, which is important because the realistic conditions in the field differ greatly from the experimental condition, and this can result in a great difference in the chances of infection and immune reaction.

-Even though vaccines have been successfully generated, the feasibility of its production and usage in rural free ranging pigs still remains a challenge.
+Even though vaccines have been successfully generated, the feasibility of their production and usage in rural free-ranging pigs remains a challenge.
 If a vaccine is to be injected, the burden of work and the cost of vaccine administration to pigs will remain high and unrealistic.
 The incentives of using vaccines by pig owners will decrease if the vaccine administration to pigs takes time by injecting every single pig in their livestock.
-A hypothetical oral vaccine is proposed to be more effective in this case as it can be easily delivered to the pigs by food.
+A hypothetical oral vaccine is proposed to be more effective as it can be easily delivered to the pigs by food.